Rajib-Mardi/terraform-aws/README.md

 ### Create TF project to automate provisioning AWS Infrastructure and its components, such as: VPC, Subnet, Route Table, Internet Gateway, EC2, Security Group

-* Created a custom VPC  : VPC with a CIDR block from var.vpc_cidr_block and a dynamic name based on var.env_prefix.
+* Terraform config Created a custom VPC  : VPC with a CIDR block from var.vpc_cidr_block and a dynamic name based on var.env_prefix.
-* Created a custom subnet : Subnet within the VPC, with a CIDR block from var.subnet_cidr_block, in a specified availability zone (var.avail_zone), and a dynamic name.
+* Terraform config Created a custom subnet : Subnet within the VPC, with a CIDR block from var.subnet_cidr_block, in a specified availability zone (var.avail_zone), and a dynamic name.